I submitted an abstract, but never received a response. How do I know if I my abstract was accepted for a podium presentation?

 I need to withdraw my abstract.
 What do I do?

 To withdraw an abstract, please submit an email request to speakers@AUAnet.org.
-Be sure to cc all co-authors in the communication, as all must be aware of and in agreement with the withdraw request. *Note: any withdraw request that does not include ALL the abstract authors in the "cc" section of the email will not be processed.
+Be sure to cc all co-authors in the communication, as all authors must be aware of the withdraw request. *Note: any withdraw request that does not include ALL the abstract authors in the "cc" section of the email will not be processed.

 The email request must present the following information within the body of the email.